 With the exception of finance, HR is the department most familiar with employee salaries.
 It should come as no surprise that HR professionals know how to negotiate for competitive compensation.
 In fact, the Bureau of Labor Statistics (BLS) estimates that HR specialists bring home a median amount of $59,180 and HR Managers an impressive $106,910—well above the cross-industry median of $44,668.

-According to Namely’s database of over 1,000 companies, the average HR salary across all levels of experience is $98,048.
+According to Namely’s database of over 1,000 companies, the average HR salary across all levels of experience is $94,949.
 That’s quite promising, but we wanted to dig deeper.
-We set out to understand how company size affects compensation, which job titles receive the most competitive salaries, and how HR professionals are valued at each stage of their career.
+In the HR Careers Report 2019, we set out to understand how company size affects compensation, which job titles receive the most competitive salaries, and how HR professionals are valued at each stage of their career.
 Here’s what the data had to say.

 Impact of Company Size